typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 ![](/images/gc-grakn-console.png)

-Provided you log in as user with `admin` privileges, Grakn console allows to perform the following actions:
+Provided you log in as user with `admin` privileges, Grakn console allows you to perform the following actions:

 * create a new user:

 `CREATE USER username WITH PASSWORD userpassword WITH ROLE admin`

-* update existing user's password
+* update an existing user's password

 `UPDATE username WITH PASSWORD newpassword`

-* retrieve all the users present:
+* retrieve all of the users present:

 `LIST USERS`